 Naropa: A Grand Experiment

 People who attended Naropa in these early years talk about the energy and inspiration that they experienced, the uniqueness of the experience, and how for many, it changed their lives.
 But what might the experience of Naropa Institute have been for Chogyam Trungpa?
 It certainly influenced his teaching and his books, in both style and content.
-Naropa certainly provided a big playing field with many opportunities to improvise, to experiment, and to expand his conversation with the American audience and indeed the American psyche altogether.
+Naropa provided a big playing field with many opportunities to improvise, to experiment, and to expand his conversation with the American audience and indeed the American psyche altogether.

 Exploring the Original Teachings